 X-Ray Style Prehistoric Lost Rock Art

 Early people had no written language.
 Their laws, cultural beliefs, and myths were preserved through stories, dances, songs, and paintings.
 Cave paintings perhaps the favorite way for early humans to maintain information for the coming generations.
 Time to time there was a significant improvement in the information which early humans shared through the cave paintings.
+Some times Prehistoric cave art is not simply depictions of wild animals.
+Instead, the animal symbols represent star constellations in the night sky.
 Here you can see another example of aesthetic drawings made by megalithic ancestors which explain not only the mammals but their inner organs as well.

 Aboriginal Style Art